s-e-v-e-n/edward/README.md

     ::

-        Error  :         commands:      Voicecommand not set for 'SAAThirdPersonYawLeftButton'!
+        Edvard: No CommandString for 'SAAThirdPersonYawLeftButton'

 So in this case the command mapping for SAAThirdPersonYawLeftButton is missing so you would have to add something like this to your commands.xml and then run edvard again.
     ::